 Calvert in Robertson County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
-A significant historical year for this entry is 1868.
+This historical marker is listed in these topic lists: Industry & Commerce • Law Enforcement.
+A significant historical year for this entry is 1870.

 Location.
-30° 58.927′ N, 96° 40.382′ W. Marker is in Calvert, Texas, in Robertson County.
-Marker is at the intersection of Barton Street and Beech Street, on the left when traveling east on Barton Street.
-The marker is located on the right side of the front entrance to the church.
-Touch for map.
-Marker is in this post office area: Calvert TX 77837, United States of America.
+30° 58.839′ N, 96° 40.24′ W. Marker is in Calvert, Texas, in Robertson County.
+Marker is at the intersection of Elm Street and Hanna Street (Farm to Market Road 1644), on the right when traveling Touch for map.
+Marker is at or near this postal address: 604 Elm Street, Calvert TX 77837, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on March 11, 2021.
-It was originally submitted on March 10, 2021, by James Hulse of Medina, Texas.
-This page has been viewed 188 times since then and 59 times this year.
-Last updated on March 11, 2021, by Bradley Owen of Morgantown, West Virginia.
-Photos: 1, 2, 3. submitted on March 11, 2021, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+This page was last revised on March 9, 2021.
+It was originally submitted on March 9, 2021, by James Hulse of Medina, Texas.
+This page has been viewed 126 times since then and 32 times this year.
+Photos: 1, 2, 3. submitted on March 9, 2021, by James Hulse of Medina, Texas.